 Dr. Diane Deresienski on pet dental care.

-Investing in Pet Dental Care
+Pet Dental Care in Raleigh, NC

 Pet dental care can sometimes be overlooked, but their dental health is just as important as our own!
 Regular pet teeth cleaning with both at-home care and a visit to us can eliminate the risk of dental disease.
 Our animal hospital serves pets of the Triangle with the best of veterinary dentistry.
 We’ve invested in high performance veterinary dental surgical machines, ultrasonic scalers, and the most advanced dental radiography machines.
 Additionally, our veterinary dental technicians have all undergone extra training in dentistry, so they achieve excellence in cleaning, probing, and charting teeth.

 Pet dental care is an important component of our practice’s preventive care philosophy because dental disease is one of the most common diseases in both dogs and cats.
 It starts with a build-up of plaque on the teeth that hardens into tartar.
 Without treatment, tartar breaks down gum tissue and even bone.
 Bacteria from the tartar can also pass into your pet’s bloodstream and cause damage to internal organs.
 Yet, all of this damage is easily preventable with consistent pet dental care.

 Brushing my 42 canine teeth every day is the best way to fight tartar build-up, but it might be a challenge!
 Call the vets at Bowman at 919-847-6216 about other dental products you can use to keep my teeth healthy!

 Every dental procedure at our animal hospital requires general anesthesia.
 We take precautions to ensure the procedure is as safe as possible, including pre-anesthetic blood work and an exam, extensive monitoring, and dedicated technicians with your pet from start to finish.